JazzyPierrot/katas/content/about/index.md

 have the same appeal for statistics and computer science.
 You can browse my resume to know more about my experience.

-Outside of work, I am the of a lovely little girl.
+Outside of work, I am the father of a lovely little girl.
 I have also been playing the piano since I was a child and lately I decided that I wanted to learn to play jazz and improvise.
 I have made considerable improvements since then, thanks to numerous practice hours.
 I now need to gain confidence and I